 Very few people realize how complicated it is to build, design and construct something — until they find themselves lost in the maze of the design process, building codes, zoning laws, building permits, contractors and so on.
 No two building projects are exactly alike, so there is no single, clear-cut path to follow.

 Architects are professionals who have the education, training, experience and vision to guide you through the entire design and construction process.
 They can help you define what you want to build and get the most for your construction dollar.
 Many architects are also members of the American Institute of Architects (AIA), which means they adhere to a code of ethics and professional conduct intended to assure clients, the public and colleagues of their dedication to the highest standards.

 When an architect looks at a project, they see the big picture.
 A good architect doesn't just design four walls and a roof — they create dynamic environments in which to work and live.
 They love to create both functional and beautiful interiors and exteriors that satisfy functional needs and are exciting.

-Working with contractors and other construction professionals can be challenging, so architects can provide a bridge between you and the general contractor to make sure you’re both speaking the same language.
-They can help you end up with a well-designed project that meets your needs and works with your budget and time frame.
+Working with contractors and other construction professionals can be challenging, but architects can provide a bridge between you and the general contractor to make sure you’re both speaking the same language.
+They can help you end up with a well-designed project that meets your needs and fits within your budget and time frame.

 Whether you're remodeling, adding on or building a new house from scratch, the architect can guide the way.
 Start your search for the best architects near you on Thumbtack.